runabrandes/pp4-spa/README.md

 22. Once the build process is complete you will be able to view the live app by clicking on the `Open app` button.

 #

+## VERSION CONTROL

+These commands were used for version control during development:

+- git commit -m "example message" - to commit changes to the local repository
+- git push - to push all committed changes to the GitHub repository
+- git pull - to pull all code into main branch once the feature branch had been merged and deleted
+- git status - to see if the branch currently working on is up to date or if the are any unstaged changes
+- git log --oneline - to see the last commit
+- git commit --amend - to amend the most recent commit message

+#